 As a side benefit, when you refer clients to other professionals, they’ll return the favor.
-Suddenly everyone you know becomes a potential source for new business leads.
+Suddenly everyone you know becomes a potential source of new business leads.

-These large PEOs hope their name recognition and breadth of services and product offerings will allow them to take over established broker-client relationships.
+These large PEOs hope their name recognition and breadth of services and product offerings will allow them to steamroll established broker-client relationships.

 And it's working.

-As mentioned above, traditional large PEOs can absolutely threaten a broker’s book of business for the reasons outlined above.
+As mentioned above, traditional large PEOs can absolutely threaten a broker’s book of business.
 However, that’s also what makes options like BBSI so attractive.
 BBSI is a broker's best defense against the threat of predatory PEO providers.

 Rooted in the essence of true partnership, BBSI’s business model depends on brokers' trust to thrive.

-There’s a reason why BBSI clients stay with BBSI at a 90% retention rate.
+There’s a reason why BBSI clients stay with both their brokers and BBSI at a 90% retention rate.
 Below is a list of the ways BBSI differs from a traditional PEO:

 While the insurance industry felt the crunch from increased price sensitivity from clients, the cheap comp market, and technological shifts for years, the pandemic effectively pushed these effects into hyperdrive.

-And yes, while many of your clients and leads will return to pre-pandemic life shortly, many others will not.
+And yes, while many of your clients and leads have returned to pre-pandemic living, many others have not.
 Remote work and shifting communication preferences will continue to influence how brokers rebuild their books.

-Luckily, with the right help, brokers can use this time as an opportunity to ingratiate themselves further into their clients' business.
+Luckily, with the right help, brokers can use these uncertain times as an opportunity to integrate themselves further into client businesses.
 Strategic partnerships, regular check-ins, and efficient new outreach tactics will go a long way to getting ahead in this changing environment.